Difference Between Stop Loss and Stop Limit

 Why should I use a stop-loss and stop-limit

 Setting Stop-Loss and Stop-Limit orders can differ depending on the trading platform.
 Before placing a trade with a stop-loss, you must first analyze the market and determine the asset you wish to trade and the type of trade you will be opening.
 Once you have selected the asset you want to trade, the next step is to set the order specifications.
 In the Order window, you will see an option for execution type.
 You can choose either Instant Execution or Pending Order.
 After selecting the execution type, specify the price for your Stop-Loss.
-To set a stop limit, Just like opening an order with a Stop-Loss, you will start by analyzing the market and selecting the asset you want to trade.
+To set a stop limit, just like opening an order with a Stop-Loss, you will first analyze the market and select the asset you want to trade.
 Then, instead of choosing Instant Execution in the Order window, you should select Pending Order.
 After selecting the Pending Order type in the MT4 Order window, you will see a Type field with a list of pending order types.
-Click on the Type field, there is a menu with several options, including Buy Stop Limit and Sell Stop Limit, choose the appropriate one for you.
-The order will be canceled if it fails to be executed by that date.
-If the market conditions have been altered, use the expiration date to prevent the order from being executed.
+Click on the Type field.
+There is a menu with several options, including Buy Stop Limit and Sell Stop Limit.
+Choose the appropriate one for you.
+The order will be canceled if it is not executed by that date.
+If market conditions have changed, use the expiration date to prevent the order from being executed.
 Your order will now be placed if you click the Place button.

 Frequently asked questions